-“She’s got it all together.”
+“You’ve got it all together.”

 “I could never handle all the things that you do – and you don’t even seem to think about it.
 You just do it.”

-We can turn anything into something intimidating.
+You can turn anything into something intimidating.

 “I have all the graduate students over to my house for dinner.
 Do you know what they were talking about last night?”